Devil's Backbone 50 Miles, 25 Mile Relay 2016

 Location: Gallatin Mountain Range, Bozeman , Montana .
 40-50 minutes from town, off I-90, exit 305, South about 9 miles on 19th Ave, road curves hard right, then turn left in about 3/4 mile at the Forest Service sign for Hyalite Canyon.
 Stay on the paved road to reservoir (about 10 miles), continue on an excellent Forest Service gravel road about 4 miles to the end at the Hyalite Creek trailhead.
 After the dam, stay straight and do not take the left turn a mile later.

 Entry fee: No entry fee.
 The character of this adventure run changed in 2012.
 Outward appearances remain the same.
 However, there will be no entry fee (though it would be nice to see a donation to the Big Sky Wind Drinkers who will be covering the costs of shirts, aid station food, finisher prize and insurance).
 In effect you are not paying an entry fee but are rather donating money to make this run safer and more fun for you.
 In past years approximate costs for the run were $30.00 solo and $40.00 total for 2-person relay.
 You could pay whatever part of that you feel inclined.
 Any excess money is passed on to the local Middle School XC running program.
 If you prefer not to donate, please inform the race director if there are some things (like t-shirts or finisher prize) you don't want.
-We do still need a signed waiver so an enry form is necessary.
+We do still need a signed waiver for insurance purposes so an entry form is necessary.
 Since any payments are donations only I cannot use an online service.
 You can download a printable entry Entry .
 Non US participants can bring cash donations in either their own currency or US$.
-To maintain the lowkey character of this run and preserve the high alpine terrain it traverses, the run will be wait listed after 28 solo entries and 18 relays.
-Most years wait listed runners do get in but won't know till early July.
+To maintain the lowkey character of this run and preserve the high alpine terrain it traverses, the run will be wait listed after a total of 50 entries .
+Most years wait listed runners do get in but may not know till early July.

 Relay: Two-person relay is an option for those not certain they want to do this course solo.
 The second relay person is responsible to drive to the Windy Pass cabin hand-off (see map).
-Relay members willt be asked to help carry aid station and drop bag stuff up or down the trail to the turn-around.
+Relay members will be asked to help carry aid station and drop bag stuff up or down the trail to the turn-around.
 Second relay person can start when they choose on Saturday and time themselves.
 First relay person can drive their partner's vehicle to the start/finish or Bozeman.
 First relay person starts with the solo 50 milers.
+Though we prefer a true relay for traffic reasons, any teams wishing to run together can check with us.
+A time penalty of 30 minutes is added if you both start at Windy Pass and subtracted if you both start at Hyalite.

 Aid Station and Drop Bags: There is only one aid station at the turn-around.
-There will be filtered or hauled water and Heed available, Hammergel, tortilla sandwiches (PB&J or meat/cheese), potato chips, candy and some fruit and caffienated pop.
+There will be filtered or hauled water and Heed available, Hammergel, tortilla sandwiches (turky, ham and cheese), potato chips, candy and caffienated pop.
 Drop bags must be carried up 1100 feet of elevation over 2 miles so please minimize your needs!
 NO dropbags for relay runners, unless they carry them up themselves.
 No shoes or liquids unless really important!!
 Finish line will have food and drink and a bonfire for night-time arrivals.
 These are self-serve aid stations so do not expect assistance from volunteers.

 Road directions to turn-around: The trip will take about 75 minutes one-way.
 Take US 191 (Main Str) west out of town about 8 miles following it left at 4-Corners to Big Sky and Yellowstone Park.
 In 30 miles, after the raft put-in at Moose Creek, just past milemarker 54, watch for the left to Portal Creek.
-Go up this very rocky gravel road about 7 miles to Portal Creek.
+Go up this very rocky gravel road about 7 miles to Portal Creek (higher clearance vehicles such as a Subaru are required -- no Prius').
 Do not take the right after 5 miles.
 The trailhead is left-center of the parking area (trail at the end of the parking area goes to Golden Trout Lakes)..
-It is just over two miles to the turn-around with 1100 feet of elevation gain on a very good trail.
+It is about a two mile hike to the turn-around with 1100 feet of elevation gain on a very good trail.
 Should take 45 minutes for power hiking.
 The turn-around is at the Forest Service cabin.

 Other info: Grizzly bears do range in the Gallatins so bear spray is recommended.
 Race organizers have some extra canisters if you don't want to buy it for this race.
 Carry a flashlite and warm clothes for the return trip even if you normally can finish before dark (you may end up walking through a bonk or pulled muscle).
 As mentioned above, a water filter is recommended though flowing water is generally clear of giardia.

 Volunteers: A few volunteers are needed on race day.
-If your spouse or significant other can help, please have them contact 406-556-1496.
+If your spouse or significant other can help, please have them contact us at 406-556-1496.

 Bozeman Lodging Possibilities: Lodging